 Florida Democratic Party v.
 Detzner (Mark E. Walker, N.D.
 Fla.
 4:16-cv-607)

-Topics: Absentee ballots; equal protection; news media.
+Topics: Signature matching; absentee ballots; equal protection; news media; attorney fees.

 Counting Federal Overseas Votes on Ballots with State-Election Errors

 United States v.
 West Virginia (John T. Copenhaver, Jr., S.D.
 W. Va.
 2:14-cv-27456)